-American Farmland Trust recently unveiled a new
+American Farmland Trust in February, unveiled a new

 farmland protection in the Puget Sound region of western Washington.
 The